Search Options

 How does the ECB avoid potential conflicts of interest between its supervisory and monetary policy tasks?

-The separation of its tasks is defined in EU law, so that the ECB carries out supervision independently of monetary policy.
+The separation of the ECB’s tasks is defined in EU law, so the ECB carries out its supervision independently of its monetary policy.
 The Supervisory Board is responsible for the supervisory side of the ECB’s activities, while the Governing Council is responsible for issues relating to monetary policy.
 Draft supervisory decisions are proposed by the Supervisory Board and submitted for adoption to the Governing Council.

 The organisational separation of staff members who directly contribute to monetary policy tasks also serves to avoid potential conflicts of interest.